Yongle Emperor: Mongolian campaigns

-During the early years of the Yongle Emperor's reign, the Mongols of eastern Mongolia remained persistently hostile, but the Ming government was able to establish relations with the weaker Oirats and their envoys began to visit China regularly from 1408.
-In 1409, the Oirats, encouraged by the Ming, launched an attack on the Eastern Mongols.
-In response, the Ming army also attacked the Eastern Mongols, but suffered a defeat in September of that year, resulting in the death of their commander Qiu Fu.
-This prompted the Emperor to personally take action against the Mongols.
-In March 1410, he led an army of hundreds of thousands from Beijing (Note: The Yongle Emperor's army was said to have had either 300,000 or 500,000 soldiers.) and after a three-month campaign, he was able to defeat Öljei Temür Khan Bunyashiri and his chancellor Arughtai.
-Following this victory, the Emperor returned to China.
-As a result, the Ming dynasty enjoyed peaceful relations with the Eastern Mongols, who were now led by Arughtai, for the next ten years.
+In the early years of the Yongle Emperor's reign, the Eastern Mongols remained consistently hostile, while the Ming court established relations with the weaker Oirats, whose envoys began visiting China regularly from 1408.
+Encouraged by the Ming, the Oirats attacked the Eastern Mongols in 1409.
+The Ming army also intervened but was defeated in September, resulting in the death of its commander, Qiu Fu.
+This defeat led the Emperor to take direct action.
+In March 1410, he personally led a massive army from Beijing (Note: The Yongle Emperor's army was said to have had either 300,000 or 500,000 soldiers.) and defeated Öljei Temür Khan Bunyashiri and his chancellor Arughtai after a three-month campaign.
+Afterward, the Ming dynasty maintained peaceful relations with the Eastern Mongols, now under Arughtai's leadership, for the following decade.

-The period of peace in the north was short-lived.
-In April 1414, the Yongle Emperor launched a second campaign into Mongolia, this time against the formidable Oirats.
+The balance of power on the steppe shifted after 1410.
+In 1412, the Oirat leader Mahmud killed Bunyashiri and established a puppet khan at Karakorum.
+As he expanded eastward against Arughtai in an apparent attempt to unite the Mongols under his rule, the Oirats emerged as a powerful new force.
+Their rise alarmed the Ming court and prompted the Yongle Emperor to launch a second campaign into Mongolia in 1414.
 The Oirat cavalry suffered heavy losses in a battle along the upper Tuul River due to the superior firepower of the Ming artillery.
 By August, the Emperor was content with the situation and returned to Beijing.

-The period of peace in the north came to an end in 1421 when the Eastern Mongols began to launch raids across the border.
-Despite facing opposition from his ministers, the Yongle Emperor decided to march against them in 1422, 1423, and 1424, but his efforts were ultimately unsuccessful.
-The large amount of money spent on equipping the armies proved to be a waste when the Mongols refused to engage in battle.
+Renewed hostilities erupted in 1421 when the Eastern Mongols launched cross-border raids.
+The Emperor decided to march against them in 1422, 1423, and 1424 despite opposition from his ministers.
+His efforts were ultimately unsuccessful.
+The campaign was costly and achieved few tangible results, largely because the Mongols avoided direct confrontation with the advancing Ming armies.
 The Emperor died while returning from his fifth campaign in Mongolia.

-Despite his best efforts, the Yongle Emperor was unable to subdue the Mongols.
-The campaign into Mongolia did not result in any lasting changes and proved to be extremely costly.
-Although the Chinese had larger troops, more resources, and better weaponry, the nomads' mobility and the vastness of the battlefield negated these advantages.
-The constant feuding among the Mongol leaders eventually led them to become hostile towards China.
-In the end, the Yongle Emperor's policies, particularly the decision to withdraw to the Great Wall, weakened the Ming dynasty's position in the steppe.
+The Emperor had been unable to subdue the Mongols.
+His campaigns into Mongolia did not result in any lasting changes and proved to be extremely costly.
+Although the Chinese had larger armies, more resources, and better weaponry, the nomads' mobility and the vastness of the battlefield negated these advantages.
+The Yongle Emperor's policy of exploiting divisions among rival Mongol leaders also proved unsuccessful.
+Rather than securing Ming influence, it alienated the competing factions and undermined relations between the Mongols and the Ming dynasty.
+His policies, particularly the withdrawal of several forward garrisons to the vicinity of the Great Wall, weakened the Ming dynasty's position in the steppe.